Understanding the spinal vertebrae

 Beginning at the base of the skull and continuing down to the pelvic area, the vertebral column is divided into five regions:

-- Cervical – 7 bones in the neck area
+- Cervical — Seven bones in the neck area

 - Thoracic — 12 bones in the chest

-- Lumbar – 5-6 bones in the lower back
+- Lumbar — Five to six bones in the lower back

-- Sacrum – 5 fused bones in the pelvis
+- Sacrum — Five fused bones in the pelvis

-- Coccyx – 3-5 fused bones at the base of the spine
+- Coccyx — Three to five bones at the base of the spine

-Each vertebra consists of the vertebral body, transverse processes, pedicles, articular processes, laminae, and the spinous process.
-The oval-shaped vertebral body is the main part of the vertebra, and it provides an attachment point for intervertebral disc material.
+An individual vertebra consists of the vertebral body, transverse processes, pedicles, articular processes, laminae and the spinous process.
+The oval-shaped body is the main part of the vertebra providing an attachment point for spinal disc material.
 The pedicles are two bridges of bone that join the front and back portions of the vertebra.
-Laminae are two protective shields of bone that serve as a “roof” to cover the spinal cord, and the vertebral foramina combine to form the spinal canal.
-Nerve roots branch off the spinal cord and extend through the spaces between the vertebrae, known as the intervertebral foramina.
+Laminae are two protective shields of bone that serve as a roof to cover the spinal cord and the vertebral foramina combine to form the spinal canal.
+Nerve roots branch off the spinal cord and extend through openings between vertebrae, known as the foramina.

-Vertebrae and their surrounding tissue are subject to a number of conditions that can cause symptoms like pain and stiffness and the neck and back as well as numbness and tingling in the extremities, among other symptoms.
-If you’re experiencing back or neck pain, contact Laser Spine Institute (LSI) today for a free MRI or CT scan analysis.
+Vertebrae and their surrounding tissue are subject to a number of conditions that can cause symptoms like pain and stiffness in the neck and back, as well as numbness and tingling in the extremities, among other symptoms.
+While conservative treatment can offer meaningful relief for many patients, surgery can become an option for chronic pain when other methods have been exhausted.